RojJuan/dotfiles/README.md

 As this config is pretty much the config from [Tester Tech's video¸](https://www.youtube.com/watch?v=hz3plDLZ3kI&t=669s), i reccommend that you go watch his tutorial on his config and how it works: https://github.com/TesterTech/rice-i3-from-scratch-pywal

+## Sway

+The config uploaded is very simple BUT keep in mind that this config is for [SwayFX](https://github.com/WillPower3309/swayfx)

+If you want to use this on a normal Sway environment, make sure to edit some of the lines.

+## NixOS

+As i have switched to NixOS, there is now an availible config for use.

+As this config if pretty new and does not even use Home manager, it will be updated frequently.